Locations:

 What is the function of your nasopharynx?

 The main function of your nasopharynx is to connect your nasal passages to the rest of your respiratory system.
-This allows air to get from your nose to your lungs.
+It’s part of a passageway that allows air to flow from your nose to your lungs.

 Your nasopharynx also helps: